IsaacHair/map25.2/BiggieCheese/readme.txt

 and this provides an elegant way to keep track of which variables must be buffered when.

 **registers are NOT preserved across function calls

+**program labels are stored as the string resulting from writing "currentlabel" as a base 16 3 digit number with lower case hex; it will be padded with zeros if needed and lead by "L"; ex: "L005"; it is treated like a stack pointer, incremented when you need another label and decremented once you are done using it.
+Basically, use it in small, easy to digest places that reset it once done and finish using it quickly.
+Still use "replacex88" to replace it
+**currentlabel should point to the lowest available spot and be incremented up